httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The request MUST NOT include an `Upload-Offset`, `Upload-Complete`, or `Upload-Length` header field.
 The server MUST reject requests with either of these fields by responding with a `400 (Bad Request)` status code.

 If the server considers the upload resource to be active, it MUST respond with a `204 (No Content)` or `200 (OK)` status code.
-The response MUST include the `Upload-Offset` header field, with the value set to the current resumption offset for the target resource, which is the number of received bytes from the representation data.
+The response MUST include the `Upload-Offset` header field, with the value set to the current resumption offset for the target resource, which is the number of received bytes of the representation data.
 The response MUST include the `Upload-Complete` header field; the value is set to true only if the upload is complete.
 The response MUST include the `Upload-Length` header field set to the upload's final size if one was recorded during the upload creation ({{upload-creation}}).
 The response MAY include the `Upload-Limit` header field if corresponding limits on the upload resource exist.

 An upload is considered complete only if the server completely and successfully received a corresponding creation request ({{upload-creation}}) or append request ({{upload-appending}}) with the `Upload-Complete` header value set to true.